Huo12345/fnaf-6-vigenere-decipher/README.md

 # Game Theory brute force vigenere decipher

+## Terms of use
+It is forbidden to use this tool for any thing else than cracking the riddle in the video refereed in the section below.
+Do not attempt to use this tool to break any other encrypted data.
+On any sign of misuse this repository will be deleted and the use of legal means against the abuser will be checked.

 ## Background
 This Project was created to help the community of the YouTube channel [The Game Theorists](https://www.youtube.com/channel/UCo_IB5145EVNcf8hw1Kku7w)